Don’t be a Junior Developer: The Roadmap

 This is the theory behind all of my classes that I teach.
 For example, I created a course that packages everything mentioned above into a course with over 33 hours of video: The Complete Junior to Senior Web Developer Roadmap.
 You will have everything in one place to guide you along the journey.

 Will 33 hours be enough for you to call yourself a senior developer?
 No!
 Of course not, that is just silly.
-But it will guide you in the right path.
+But it will guide you on the right path.

-If you sign up through coupon code MEDIUM128491, the course is discounted and will be available to the first few students for $10.99.
-If you don’t care for it, then hey, you can bookmark this article and just go through the resource I provided up above on your own.
+If you don’t care for it, then hey, you can bookmark this article and just go through the resources I provided up above on your own.
 Have fun out there!

 What do you think of the above list?
 Do you have another topic or free resource you want to share with others?
 Comment below!

-If you liked this post you might like these other articles I wrote:
+If you liked this post you might like some other articles I’ve written which you can find here.

 Thank you for reading this far.
 If you enjoyed this post, please share, comment, and press/hold that 👏 a few times (up to 50 times). . .
 Maybe it will help someone.